Estimate Time6 min

 Sign up for Fidelity Viewpoints weekly email for our latest insights.

-Many details about the new tariffs are still unclear so it’s uncertain how this will impact economic globalization which has been one of the drivers of the strong performance of US stocks over the past several decades.
+Many details about countries' longer-term tariff policies are still unclear so it’s uncertain how all this will impact economic globalization which has been one of the drivers of the strong performance of US stocks over the past several decades.
 It has also helped keep inflation low even as the US economy has continued to grow.

-Lars Schuster, institutional portfolio manager with Fidelity’s Strategic Advisers, says that the biggest unknown may be how long the tariffs remain in place.
-He says there are also other key questions in the short term: “How will companies respond?
+Lars Schuster, institutional portfolio manager with Fidelity’s Strategic Advisers, says there are also other key questions in the short term: “How will companies respond?
 How much will they pass on to higher costs?
 Will they cut jobs to offset potentially higher input costs?
 And how will consumers respond?
 Will they cut spending, increase savings, substitute domestic products for imports?"

 Schuster says the market is also watching to see how foreign governments may respond.
 “We'll be closely following all developments by tapping into our deep network of research.
 We will adjust portfolios as needed, including rebalancing,” he says.